yvesalex/graph-contact/README.md

 `npm install jsonwebtoken cors`

-### If you're on windows, you will need to open Command Line under Administrator's role and execute these commands:
+#### If you're on windows, you will need to open Command Line under Administrator's role and execute these commands:
 `npm install --global --production windows-build-tools`

 `npm install bcrypt`

+## Schema definition
 I use reference where I can create an object in real life in a seperate screen from the parent object.
 For instance, in an application where I can create product seperately from categories, I will add a'categoryId' field in product.

 Here, I prefer to embed documents and give up on normalization, as i don't want to create email or phone seperately from user or contact.
 Here are the code for user and email, for instance:

 ```
 const UserSchema = new Schema({